argilla-io/distilabel-workbench/projects/criticon/README.md

 - [`configs`](./configs/) contains the configuration files for training.

+    - `config_qlora.yaml`: *For testing*, a fine tune config file to check it works as expected.

+    - `config_full.yaml`: Config file for the full SFT fine tuning.

 - [`prepare_ds.py`](./prepare_ds.py) prepares the training script to fine tune a model using SFT.

 ## Prompt